-Please review the documents located on the Western SARE website under Documents for Managing a Grant and Helpful Hints for Reporting document to understand what will be expected if your project is awarded.
+Please review Documents for Managing a Grant and Helpful Hints for Reporting on the Western SARE website to understand what will be expected if your project is awarded.

 How to Apply

 We strongly encourage applicants read the entire Call for Proposals before beginning to write the proposal and refer to it regularly in proposal development.